openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

     }
 ```

 Now we have evenly spaced points (figure 13, right).
+Note that the end of the line of the line has no circle drawn.
 Let's try creating a brush stroke where the thickness of the line changes.
 To do this we need to use a [normal vector](https://en.wikipedia.org/w/index.php?title=Normal_vector "Wikipedia on normal vectors in geometry").
 Figure 14 shows normals drawn over some polylines - they point in the opposite (perpendicular) direction to the polyline.
 Imagine drawing a normal at every point along a polyline, like figure 15.
 That is one way to add "thickness" to our brush.
 We can comment out our circle drawing code in `draw()`, and add these lines of code instead:

 ```cpp
     vector<ofVec3f> vertices = polyline.getVertices();